The Evolution of equipment

 Now with two Seagrave engines, firefighters referred to them as the Big Seagrave (1925) and Little Seagrave (1930).

 The membership voted to sell the Ford pumper they had and keep the Chevrolet Chemical truck, but that was soon sold to Stone Bank for $800 in 1931.

 In 1949, a new fire engine, an International, was delivered to supplement the two Seagrave pumpers.
 The International was equipped with a 600 gallon per minute front mounted pump and a 1,000 gallon water tank.
 The Reo was finally retired and sold to the American Legion for $25 in 1950 and the little Seagrave engine was rebuilt for $1,312.

-By 1966 a contract was awarded to the Pirsch Company for an aerial ladder for the sum of $57,266.
+The department had a 1966 Central Engine and by 1966 a contract was awarded to the Pirsch Company in Kenosha Wisconsin for an 85-foot aerial ladder for the sum of $57,266.

 Pirsch engines were added in 1968 and 1972.
 A second Pirsch aerial ladder, a 65-foot rear-mount was added in 1974,